WWE News: Congressman Questions Linda McMahon About John Cena-Nikki Bella Engagement [Video]

-A lighthearted exchange occurred at an otherwise typically boring Capitol Hill hearing this week when an Iowa Congressman asked Linda McMahon about the John Cena-Nikki Bella engagement.
+A lighthearted exchange occurred at an otherwise typically boring Capitol Hill hearing this week when an Iowa congressman asked Linda McMahon about the John Cena-Nikki Bella engagement.

-The pro wrestling power couple and reality TV stars who have been dating for about five years famously got engaged on live TV in the middle of the ring during Wrestlemania 33 at Camping World Stadium in Orlando, Florida, after their tag-team match.
+The pro wrestling power couple and reality TV stars who have been dating for about five years famously got engaged on live TV in the middle of the ring during WrestleMania 33 at Camping World Stadium in Orlando, Florida, after their tag-team match.

 “As part of the E! show Total Divas, Cena regularly expressed his desire to never get married again, but he popped the question to Nikki following their victory over The Miz and Maryse,” the Bleacher Report explained.